 - Allocate at least one person care, that the child can develop with them a positive relationship to act as a mentor and address their academic skills and social skills training.

 - Allow the child to work with other peers to enhance their social skills and relationships with peers.

-- Keep track of what your child eats if the child is getting hyperactive after certain types of food and provide your child with healthy foods.
+- Keep track of what your child eats if the child is getting hyperactive after certain types of food and provides your child with healthy foods.

-- Make sure that your child is sleeping and waking up at the same time every day, ADHD children may have problems in sleeping as a result try to provide them with a sleep-friendly routine.
+- Make sure that your child is sleeping and waking up at the same time every day.
+Children with ADHD may have problems in sleeping as a result try to provide them with a sleep-friendly routine.

 - Avoid using smartphones.